Movie projector: Two-reel system

 In the two-reel system the projector has two reels–one is the feed reel, which holds the part of the film that has not been shown, the other is the takeup reel, which winds the film that has been shown.
-In a two-reel projector the feed reel has a slight drag to maintain tension on the film, while the takeup reel is constantly driven with a mechanism that has mechanical 'slip,' to allow the film to be wound under constant tension so the film is wound in a smooth manner.
+In a two-reel projector the feed reel has a slight drag to maintain tension on the film, while the takeup reel is constantly driven with a mechanism that has mechanical slip, to allow the film to be wound under constant tension so the film is wound in a smooth manner.

-The film being wound on the takeup reel is being wound "head in, tails out."
-This means that the beginning (or "head") of the reel is in the center, where it is inaccessible.
+The film being wound on the takeup reel is being wound head in, tails out.
+This means that the beginning (or head) of the reel is in the center, where it is inaccessible.
 As each reel is taken off of the projector, it must be re-wound onto another empty reel.
 In a theater setting there is often a separate machine for rewinding reels.
 For the 16 mm projectors that were often used in schools and churches, the projector could be re-configured to rewind films.

 The size of the reels can vary based on the projectors, but generally films are divided and distributed in reels of up to 2000 ft, about 22 minutes at 24 frames/sec).
 Some projectors can even accommodate up to 6000 ft, which minimizes the number of changeovers (see below) in a showing.
-Certain countries also divide their film reels up differently; Russian films, for example, often come on 1000 ft reels, although it's likely that most projectionists working with changeovers would combine them into longer reels of at least 2000 ft, to minimize changeovers and also give sufficient time for threading and any possibly needed troubleshooting time.
+Certain countries also divide their film reels up differently; Russian films, for example, often come on 1000 ft reels, although it is likely that most projectionists working with changeovers would combine them into longer reels of at least 2000 ft, to minimize changeovers and also give sufficient time for threading and any possibly needed troubleshooting time.

-Films are identified as "short subjects," taking one reel or less of film, "two-reelers," requiring two reels of film (such as some of the early Laurel & Hardy, 3 Stooges, and other comedies), and "features," which can take any number of reels (although most are limited to 1½ to 2 hours in length, enabling the theater to have multiple showings throughout the day and evening, each showing with a feature, commercials, and intermission to allow the audiences to change).
-In the "old days" (i.e., ca. 1930–1960), "going to the movies" meant seeing a short subject (a newsreel, short documentary, a "2-reeler," etc.), a cartoon, and the feature.
+Films are identified as single-reel short subjects, two-reelers (such as some of the early Laurel & Hardy, The Three Stooges, and other comedies), and features, which can take any number of reels (although most are limited to 1½ to 2 hours in length, enabling the theater to have multiple showings throughout the day and evening, each showing with a feature, commercials, and intermission to allow the audiences to change).
+For some time (ca. 1930–1960), a typical showing meant a short subject (a newsreel, short documentary, a two-reeler, etc.), a cartoon, and the feature.
 Some theaters would have movie-based commercials for local businesses, and the state of New Jersey required showing a diagram of the theater showing all of the exits.